Making Logic Learnable With Neural Networks: Evaluation

-We use balanced data without missing values from patients presenting with \emph{gastrointestinal (GI) bleeding} at multiple hospitals around the globe \cite{stanley2017comparison}.
-Upper gastrointestinal bleeding is a common cause of admission to hospital worldwide and can lead to severe outcome, even mortality, when not diagnosed correctly.
-The data set contains 3,012 observations with 27 numerical features for each observation.
-The features cover general information about the patient, such as sex and age, medical values, such as systolic blood pressure and the haemoglobin level, and even include previous medication.
-We use doctors' decisions for a need of immediate hospital-based intervention as the outcome variable for the binary classification task.
+The evaluation of our proposed methods is performed on two different biomedical data sets of classification problems.
+The first one, namely the GIB data set collects information about patients presenting with \emph{gastrointestinal bleeding (GIB)} at multiple hospitals around the globe \cite{stanley2017comparison}.
+The data set contains 3,012 observations in total with 27 numerical or categorial features for each observation.
+The features cover general information about the patient, medical values and even include previous medication.
+As outcome variable for a binary classification task we use the doctors' decisions for a need of immediate hospital-based intervention.
+The data set is generally balanced in terms of the two classes and without missing values.
+For the test data, a perfectly balanced split of 20\% of the overall data is used, meaning that random guessing would yield 50.00\% accuracy.
+Our method achieves 83.28\% accuracy, where an arithmetic circuit only achieves 70.36\%.